 If you are unsuccessful, you may appeal the decision with permission of the Court and this must be filed within 21 days of the judgment.
 An appeal can only be made on the basis that the decision was either wrong or unjust because of serious procedural, or other, irregularities in proceedings.

 The unsuccessful party must voluntarily do what is ordered by the Judge.
 If they do not, enforcement procedures may be taken requiring the unsuccessful party to comply with the order.
 Civil judgments are never automatically enforced by the Courts; it is the responsibility of the successful party to enforce a judgment if necessary.

 If monies are owed, the judgment debtor should pay voluntarily any money owed under the judgment.
 If they do not, several enforcement procedures are available:

 - Execution against goods owned by the judgment debtor.

 - Attachment of earnings order, which means a proportion of debt is deducted by their employer and paid to the judgment creditor until the debt paid.

 - A charging order over the property owned by judgment debtor.

 In possession proceedings, a landlord can enforce a possession order by requesting the Court to issue a Warrant of Possession if the tenant fails to comply with an outright possession order requiring them to leave the property on a date set by the Court.

 A Court Bailiff will attend the property on prior notice to execute the Possession Order and take possession of the property.

 The cost of a Warrant of Possession is £121 plus the legal representative’s costs.
-You can find out more about possession proceedings by clicking here.

 If you have questions that we have not answered here, please contact Laura Blakemore on 023 8071 7412 or email firstname.lastname@example.org.
 For more details on the costs involved and funding available for your claim, click here.